backstage/backstage/docs/features/software-catalog/catalog-customization.md

 ## Customize Actions

 The `CatalogIndexPage` comes with three default actions - view, edit, and star.
-You might want to add more here's how:
+You might want to add more.

-First you'll need to add `@mui/utils` to your `packages/app/package.json`:
+To do this, first you'll need to add `@mui/utils` to your `packages/app/package.json`:

 ```sh
 yarn --cwd packages/app add @mui/utils